davekiss/media-chrome-98/README.md

 - HTML5 Canvas for the cursor trails and selection box effects
 - HTML2Canvas for capturing window states during dragging
 - Custom SVG cursors and pixel-perfect icons
+- Plain old HTML, CSS, and JavaScript for the UI

 ## Easter Eggies